-Today’s mechanical wristwatches almost exclusively use movements, or calibers, with automatic or manual wind.
+Today’s mechanical wristwatches mostly use movements, or calibers, with automatic or manual wind.
 Electric motors or magnets are only rarely used.
 But who invented the mechanical watch?
 And how do mechanical watches work?
 This and other questions are answered in this article…

 The first wristwatch, with credible evidence, was made by Abraham Louis Brequet, a Swiss watchmaker, around 1810 for Napoleon’s youngest sister, Caroline Bonaparte.
 Until the invention of the automatic wristwatch, it still took more than 100 years from then on.

 Most of the mechanical movements installed today have their design origins in the 1960s and 1970s.
 Until shortly before the quartz crisis, many new calibers were developed, including, for example, two chronograph movements presented in 1969, which worked for the first time with automatic winding: the El Primero from Zenith and the Caliber 11.
 In order to be able to finance the investment for the Caliber 11, the industry giants Heuer, Breitling, Buren Watch SA, Dubois-Dépraz SA and later also Hamilton teamed up.
 The Caliber 11 was wound via a barely recognizable microrotor.

 How do mechanical watches work?